SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/index.md

 `<http://localhost/SuperOfficeWeb/default.aspx?project.udef>`

 The above link opens the project page displaying the **More** (udef) tab.
-Here, *project* is the soprotocol value set in the panel and *udef* is the soprotocol value set in the view.
+Here, *project* is the soprotocol value set in the panel, and *udef* is the soprotocol value set in the view.
 It generates the following output:

 ![01][img1]